geerc/www/gkapfham/research/papers/Paper-ICST2013.md

 There has been much attention to testing applications that interact with database management systems, and the testing of individual database management systems themselves.
-However, there has been very little work devoted to testing arguably the most important artefact involving an application supported by a relational database – the underlying schema.
+However, there has been very little work devoted to testing arguably the most important artefact involving an application supported by a relational database &mdash; the underlying schema.
 This paper introduces a search-based technique for generating database table data with the intention of exercising the integrity constraints placed on table columns.
 The development of a schema is a process open to flaws like any stage of application development.
 Its cornerstone nature to an application means that defects need to be found early in order to